 • Amongst other distinguished, international conference chairing roles (see examples below), he is General Chair for IEEE WCCI 2020 (the world's largest and top technical event in Computational Intelligence, comprising IJCNN, IEEE CEC and FUZZ-IEEE, attended by over 2,000 delegates from academia and industry: http://wcci2020.org).

-• He is a member of the UK Computing Research Committee (UKCRC) - the Expert Panel of the Institution of Engineering and Technology (IET) and the BCS, The Chartered Institute for IT, for computing research in the UK.
+• He is an Executive Committee member of the UK Computing Research Committee (UKCRC) - the National Expert Panel of the Institution of Engineering and Technology (IET) and the BCS, The Chartered Institute for IT, for computing research in the UK.
 He has also been Vice-Chair of the Emergent Technologies Technical Committee of the IEEE Computational Intelligence Society (CIS), IEEE Chapter Chair of the UK and Ireland IEEE Industry Applications Society, and (founding) Vice-Chair for the IEEE CIS Task Force on Intelligence Systems for e-Health.

 MAJOR INTERNATIONAL CONFERENCE ORGANIZING (examples)